kingspp/kingspp.github.io/_posts/2017-11-06-the-head-and-tail-of.md

 ```

 Now we have an idea on the usage of handlers, formatters and filters.
 Configuring these modules using
-statements is a tedious process, but we have multiple way of configuring logging module -
+statements is a tedious process, but we have multiple ways of configuring logging module -
 * Inline Configuration - `logging.basicConfig(level=..., fmt=...)`
 * Dictionary based Configuration - dictConfig
 * YAML based Configuration - pyYaml

-For my usage, the last one i.e YAML based configuration provides interesting way to configure logging module, let start with a basic example
+For my usage, the last one i.e YAML based configuration provides an interesting way to configure logging module, let start with a basic example

 ```yaml
 # logging_config.yaml